barsimark/barsimark.github.io/_posts/2024-07-10-alphafold.md

 {% include figure.liquid loading="eager" path="assets/img/alphafold/architecture.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">
-    The full architecture of AlphaFold
+    The full architecture of AlphaFold (click to zoom)
 </div>

 The model has a Recurrent Neural Network (RNN) architecture, as illustrated by the recycling step in the bottom of the chart.
 It allows the network to constantly refine the results by reconnecting the output of both key components (Evoformer and structure modules) of the network back to the beginning three times.